akamai/cli-terraform/README.md

 ### Compiling from Source

-If you want to compile it from source, you will need Go 1.8 or later, and the [Dep](https://golang.github.io/dep/) package manager installed:
+If you want to compile it from source, you will need Go 1.12 or later:

 1. Fetch the package:
   `go get github.com/akamai/cli-terraform`
 2. Change to the package directory:
   `cd $GOPATH/src/github.com/akamai/cli-terraform`
-3. Install dependencies using `dep`:
-  `dep ensure`
-4. Compile the binary:
+3. Compile the binary:
   - Linux/macOS/*nix: `go build -o akamai-terraform`
   - Windows: `go build -o akamai-terraform.exe`
-5. Move the binary (`akamai-terraform` or `akamai-terraform.exe`) in to your `PATH`
+4. Move the binary (`akamai-terraform` or `akamai-terraform.exe`) in to your `PATH`

 ## General Usage